DCW asks Instagram for details of admin and members of ‘Bois Locker Room’

 The Delhi Commission for Women yesterday sent a notice to Instagram, asking for details of the admins and members of “Bois Locker Room”, a private Instagram group where teenage boys from South Delhi schools discussed girls’ body parts, shared their photos, and objectified them.
 The group also included cavalier mentions of planning gangrapes of minor girls.
 The commission has asked Instagram for details of each admin and member of the group, such as their name, username, email address, IP Address, location, and “any other information” by May 8.
-“The members of the group have been reported to have discussed techniques of raping women and gang-raping minors,” DCW chairperson Swati Maliwal Jaihind said in the notice.
+“The members of the group have been reported to have discussed techniques of raping women and gang-raping minors,” DCW chairperson Swati Maliwal said in the notice.

 Breaking –